-Freddie Prinze Jr. played the male nanny Sandy in "The One With the Male Nanny."
-He cared for Ross and Rachel's baby Emma in his one-episode arc in season 9.
+Freddie Prinze Jr. played the nanny Sandy in "The One With the Male Nanny."
+He cared for Ross and Rachel's (Jennifer Aniston) baby Emma in an episode in season 9.

 Jim O'Heir (Adoption Agency Worker)

-Before his Department of Parks and Recreation coworkers struggled to keep his name straight on Parks and Recreation, Jim O'Heir played an unnamed character in Friends' final season.
+Before his co-workers struggled to keep his name straight on Parks and Recreation, Jim O'Heir played an unnamed character in Friends' final season.
 In "The One With the Birth Mother," he introduces Chandler and Monica to the woman who eventually gives birth to their babies.